Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 There are three variables files in the `/.ado/pipelines/config` folder, one for each environment.
 You need to edit those file to reflect your own workspace before you execute the first deployments.

 **Please follow [this guide](/.ado/pipelines/README.md#configuration-files) to adjust the values for the different configuration files.**

-#### Configure Variable Groups

-As with the service connections, AlwaysOn uses individual variable groups in Azure DevOps per environment.
-These variable groups contain additional configuration settings that cannot or should not be stored in code - mostly secrets.

-These variable groups are called `<env>-env-vg` and are loaded automatically into each pipeline based on the selected environment.

-The variable groups in Azure DevOps only contain sensitive (secret) values, which must not be stored in code in the repo.
-They are named `[env]-env-vg` (e.g. prod-env-vg).

-**Please follow [this guide](/.ado/pipelines/README.md#variable-groups) to adjust the values for the different configuration files.**

-At the end you should have the following three variable groups (or less, based on how many environments you chose to configure for now):

-* **e2e-env-vg** for the end-to-end validation environment
-* **prod-env-vg** for the production environment
-* **int-env-vg** for the integration environment

 #### Create environments